\"Writing.Com

 Army, 3rd US Army; and 7th US Army were all poised to head into the Siegfried Line; and so began the Rhine offensive.

 Fighting on the Western Front seemed to stabilize, and the Allied advance stalled in front of the Siegfried Line (Westwall) and the southern reaches of the Rhine.
-The operation had started back in early September, the Americans began slow and bloody fighting through the Hurtgen Forest ("Passchendaele with tree bursts"—Hemingway) to breach the Line.
+The operation started in early September, the Americans began slow and bloody fighting through the Hurtgen Forest ("Passchendaele with tree bursts"—Hemingway) to breach the Line.

 In late August, the U.S. Third Army started to run low on fuel.
-This situation was caused by the rapid Allied advance through France, and compounded by the shift of logistical priority to the northern forces to secure Antwerp.
+This situation was caused by the rapid Allied advance through France, compounded by the shift of logistical priority to the northern forces to secure Antwerp.
 By 1 September 1944, with the last of its fuel, the Third Army managed one final push to capture key bridges over the Meuse River at Verdun and Commercy.
 Five days after that, however, the critical supply situation effectively caused the Third Army to grind to a halt, allowing previously routed German forces to regroup and the reinforcement of their strongholds in the area.

 In the following Battle of Metz, the Third Army, while victorious, took heavy casualties.